JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Print the stack trace

-There might be cases where it’s useful to print the call stack trace of a function, maybe to answer the question: “How did you reach that part of the code?”
+There might be cases where it's useful to print the call stack trace of a function, maybe to answer the question: “How did you reach that part of the code?”

 You can do so using `console.trace()`: